DioxusLabs/dioxus/docs/router/src/features/failures/external.md

 When the router encounters an external navigation it cannot fullfil, it changes the path to `/` and shows some fallback content.

+> You can detect if the router is in the external navigation failure handling
+> state by checking if the [`FailureExternalNavigation`] name is present.

 The default fallback explains to the user that the navigation was unsuccessful and provides them with a [`Link`] to fulfill it manually.
 It also allows them to go back to the previous page.